-Ms. Murphy believes that every person deserves the highest level of respect and consideration.
-Her practice also includes planning to maximize resources for people with disabilities and special needs.
+Ms. Murphy’s practice also includes planning to maximize resources for people with disabilities and special needs.
+She believes that every person deserves the highest level of respect and consideration.
 Ms. Murphy prepares trusts to protect people with disabilities so they can maintain government benefits while family funds are used to enhance quality of life.
 She works with disabled people who receive funds from insurance proceeds and money judgments to draft and fund special needs trusts specifically authorized by state and federal law to shelter assets.

 Professional Affiliations and Activities

 Ms. Murphy is a one of only 50 fellows of the American College of Trust and Estate Counsel (ACTEC) in the state of Michigan.
-ACTEC, a nonprofit association of lawyers, elects to its membership those attorneys who demonstrate the highest level of integrity, commitment to the profession, competence and experience as trust and estate counselors.
+ACTEC, a nonprofit association of lawyers.
+Only those attorneys who demonstrate the highest level of integrity, commitment to the profession, competence and experience as trust and estate counselors are elected into membership.

-Ms. Murphy was invited to join Special Needs Alliance (SNA) is a national, not for profit organization of attorneys dedicated to the practice of disability and public benefits law.
-Her membership in SNA is based on a combination of relevant legal experience in the disability and elder law fields, direct family experience with disability, active participation with national, state and local disability advocacy organizations, and professional reputation.
+Ms. Murphy is one of only six Michigan lawyers invited to join Special Needs Alliance (SNA), a national, not for profit organization of attorneys who have specific expertise in special needs trust planning and other issues affecting people with disabilities.
+Her membership in SNA is based on a combination of relevant legal experience in the special needs planning and elder law fields, active participation with national, state and local disability advocacy organizations, and professional reputation.

-Ms. Murphy is a member of the State Bar of Michigan and was the secretary and treasurer for the Elder Law and Advocacy section.
-Ms. Murphy is a member of the Grand Rapids Bar Association and was president of the Grand Rapids Bar Association Probate Section.
-She belongs to the National Academy of Elder Law Attorneys, Women Lawyers Association of Michigan and American Bar Association.
+Ms. Murphy is a member of the State Bar of Michigan and was the secretary and treasurer for the Elder Law and Advocacy Section.
+Ms. Murphy is a member of the Grand Rapids Bar Association.
+She belongs to the National Academy of Elder Law Attorneys, Women Lawyers Association of Michigan, and American Bar Association.

 Articles and Presentations

-Ms. Murphy is a frequent speaker to CPAs, bank trust officers, financial planners and other professional and community groups on estate and gift tax, estate planning, wills and trusts, sophisticated estate planning techniques, powers of attorney, living wills, patient advocate designations, planning to avoid probate, Medicaid, elder law and other topics.
+Ms. Murphy is a frequent speaker at the Michigan Institute for Continuing Legal Education and is invited regularly to speak to CPAs, bank trust officers, financial planners and other professional and community groups on estate and gift tax, estate planning, wills and trusts, sophisticated estate planning techniques, powers of attorney, living wills, patient advocate designations, planning to avoid probate, Medicaid, elder law and other topics.